Protesters of Israel-Hamas war fear nuance is getting lost

 “This has been a huge eye-opener for us,” she says.
 “Until now, we’ve felt that it was a political issue that could not be easily resolved and certainly not by us.
 But now we see that we’ve been taken over by propaganda – in the media, on social networks – and we must do something to educate our members. ...
 We need to educate people so they understand that to be Jewish doesn’t mean to be anti-Muslim or anti-Palestinian.
 It’s very complicated.”

 Annette Wieviorka, a French historian who studies the Holocaust and is also Jewish, says that building understanding between communities is one way to cut through the politics and media takes.
-Recently, she was on the Paris metro and heard a man mumbling to himself, “I want Jewish people to leave, I wish they would go away.”
-Ms Wieviorka turned to him and said, “I’m Jewish, why do you say that?”
+Recently, she was on the Paris metro and heard a man mumbling to himself, “I want Jewish people to leave; I wish they would go away.”
+Ms Wieviorka turned to him and said, “I’m Jewish; why do you say that?”

 “After that, we talked for a little while and he ended up apologizing to me,” she says.
-He told her, “All I want is peace.”
+He told her, “‘All I want is peace.’”